corrode/course/README.md

 Learn Rust through practical, real-world exercises that you can actually use at work.

-This is the official course repository for **Corrode**, a Rust consultancy focused on teaching developers practical skills for production applications.
+This is the official course repository for **corrode**, a friendly, professional Rust consultancy.
+The goal is to go from zero to building real applications in Rust as quickly as possible while having fun!

 ## What Makes This Course Different

-Unlike other Rust learning resources, this course is designed for **working developers** who want to build real applications:
+Unlike other Rust learning resources, this course is **designed for the working developer** who wants to build real applications:

-- **🎯 Work-Ready Skills**: Every exercise teaches patterns you'll use in production code
+- **🎯 Work-Ready Skills**: Every exercise teaches patterns you'll use need for using Rust productively
-- **📈 Incremental Learning**: One concept per exercise, building systematically
+- **📈 Incremental Learning**: One concept per exercise, systematically writing more and more complex code
 - **🔗 Connected Concepts**: Exercises build on each other to reinforce learning
-- **⚡ Quick Wins**: 5-10 minutes per exercise to maintain momentum
+- **⚡ Quick Wins**: short exercises to maintain momentum
-- **🛠️ Practical Examples**: User management, HTTP handling, config parsing, data processing
+- **🛠️ Practical Examples**: User management, HTTP handling, config parsing, data processing: everything you typically do in your day job.
+(No inverse binary trees.)

 **Compared to other resources:**
-- **vs Rustlings**: Less theoretical, more practical workplace patterns
+- **vs Rustlings**: Less theoretical, more practical workplace patterns, real-world context
-- **vs Rust Playground**: Structured progression with real-world context
-- **vs Other Exercise Collections**: Focus on production-ready patterns, not toy problems
+- **vs Exercism**: Focus on production-ready applications, not just toy problems
+- **vs The Rust Book**: More hands-on exercises, less theory, and more focus, more interactive learning
+- **vs Rust by Example**: Less focus on going through the entire standard library, more focus on building real applications
+- **vs Other Exercise Collections**: cut straight to the chase with practical exercises

 ## Getting Started

 ### Prerequisites
-- Basic programming experience (JavaScript, Python, or similar)

 - No prior Rust knowledge required
+- Must have programming experience in Python, JavaScript, Go, or similar languages
+- Familiarity with basic programming concepts (variables, functions, loops, conditionals)

 ### Two Ways to Practice

 #### Option 1: Rust Playground (Recommended for Beginners)

 1. Open [play.rust-lang.org](https://play.rust-lang.org/)
 2. Copy an exercise from `exercises/beginner/`
 3. Implement the functions to make tests pass
 4. Run tests with the "Test" button

 #### Option 2: Local Development

+Use your own development environment for a more realistic experience:

 1. [Install Rust](https://rustup.rs/)
 2. Clone this repository
 3. Navigate to an exercise: `cd exercises/beginner`
-4. Run tests: `cargo test --bin 00_string_formatting`
+4. Run tests: `cargo test --bin 00_hello_rust`

 ## Exercise Progression